HowTo: Determine Roles in CyberHoot

 • Specifically, they receive notification which is triggered for Users who remain non-compliant after prior reminders.

-• These accounts have full administrative control within a single client account.
+• These accounts have full administrative control within a single tenant account.

 • They can manage Users, Managers, and HR Contacts, as well as configure client-specific settings.